-Founder of the ArtJL brand, Jérôme Peyronnet, an art craftsman, designs vintage design lamps and contemporary fabrics.
+Founder of the ArtJL brand, Jérôme Peyronnet, an art craftsman, designs vintage design lamps.

 Jérôme Peyronnet, artDesigner, launched the ArtJL project in 2015.
-Through his original creations, he combines design and contemporary art.
+Through his original creations, he combines design and upcycling.
 Its goal: to allow you to create unparalleled interiors.

 Its high-end lamps are made from convection heaters from the 1930s to 1970s.
 Upcycling made in Montpellier.